 It is not clear if the borrowers produce more capital compared with the Highpledgeability Region.
 Two countervailing forces are at work.
 On the one hand, as assets are less pledgeable, the loan contract requires more collateral to induce the borrower to repay the loan.
 On the other hand, since r is lower in the Medium Region, the unit repayment cost is less, which helps relax the repayment constraint.
-It turns out that the borrower's elasticity of intertemporal substitution, -v'/xv'', determines the sign of the overall effect.
+When depositor's EIS is low, the borrower's EIS, -v'/xv'', determines the sign of the overall effect.
 With high elasticity, the borrowers reduce the production of collateral as the opportunity cost becomes higher when r increases, and vice versa for low elasticity.
+However, when depositor's elasticity is high, the sign is undetermined.
+For the same reason, x_B is not necessarily monotone in χ .